Science & Spirituality

 Upon awakening, Kundalini recognized my deformity and immediately began to restore my body to its original state, a pristine state of perfect symmetry that existed before my accident.
 If that hadn’t happened, my focus on Kundalini — like the focus of so many others — would probably have centered only on consciousness.
 As it was, I realized the practical healing benefits of Kundalini are as important as the metanormal effects that occur later on.

 The fact that my childhood injury allowed me to discover the amazing transformative power of Kundalini has led me to frame Kundalini in entirely different terms from many other practitioners and researchers.
-I believe that the most important aspect of Kundalini — aside from its amazing curative power — is that Kundalini is actually an ancient scientific tradition, one I call Life Force Science.
+I believe that the most important aspect of Kundalini — aside from its amazing curative power — is that Kundalini is actually an ancient scientific tradition, one that might be called Life Force Science.
 I did not get this from reading books like Wholeness and the Implicate Order or Mysticism and the New Physics, books written by scientists who, for one reason or another, hit a dead end in their interpretation of the universe, thus turning to mystical explanations.
-Neither was I influenced by Gopi Krishna’s dream of having his ideas vetted by well-known material scientists.
-I came to a realization that Kundalini was a key to acquiring self-knowledge because the act of raising my own Kundalini actually turned my body into a laboratory — one whose processes I could observe and document in a scientific manner.
-A process that will work for others the same way it has worked for me.
+I came to a realization that Kundalini was a key to a new science — the science of consciousness.
+The act of raising my Kundalini turned my body into a laboratory — one whose processes I could observe and document in a scientific manner.
+A process for others to explore...the same way I have explored it.

 A Reliable Method of Awakening Kundalini